GM sees Cadillac sales in China tripling over next 3 years

-NEW YORK (Reuters) - The head of General Motors Co’s (GM.N) Cadillac brand expects its sales in China, the world’s biggest luxury car market, to grow by two-thirds this year and triple there by 2016.
+NEW YORK, March 26 (Reuters) - The head of General Motors Co’s Cadillac brand expects its sales in China, the world’s biggest luxury car market, to grow by two-thirds this year and triple there by 2016.

 “We now expect Cadillac sales to triple over the next three years,” Bob Ferguson, vice president in charge of the Cadillac brand, said at a company event on Tuesday ahead of the New York auto show.